danielpdaniel/phase-3-sinatra-react-project-frontend/README.md

 ```
 npm start
 ```
 to start the app in development mode on a local port and open the app in your browser.
 (You will also need to run a rake server and seed the database so the frontend has a server with data it can talk to!
-Instructions for that will be in the back end directory's readme!)
+Instructions for that will be in the [backend directory's](https://github.com/danielpdaniel/phase-3-sinatra-react-project) readme!)

 ## Usage